 - I serve in an unpaid capacity on the executives of numerous organisations that have a relationship with complementary medicine.
 These include as the convenor for the Evidence, Research and Practice in Complementary Medicine Special Interest Group of the Public Health Association of Australia and Secretary General of the World Naturopathic Federation.
 I serve on the editorial board for 5 peer-reviewed journals focused on complementary medicine, including as Editor-in-Chief for Advances in Integrative Medicine

-Associate Professor Zhang specialises in teaching and researching evidence based clinical Chinese medicine, clinical epidemiology, systematic review/meta-analysis and research methodologies.
-He has published more than 150 peer-review articles and co-authored more than 10 evidence-based clinical Chinese medicine monographs.
-He has served as a consultant to the World Health Organization and, has regularly reviewed research grants for the Hong Kong Health and Medical Research Fund.
-Tony is a visiting professor at the Education University of Hong Kong and an editorial board member of six peer-review journals including the American Journal of Chinese Medicine and BMC Complementary and Alternative Medicine.
+Associate Professor Zhang's expertise includes acupuncture and Chinese herbal medicine clinical trials, Systematic review/meta-analysis and health research methodologies.
+He has published more than 150 peer-review articles and co-authored more than 20 evidence-based clinical Chinese medicine monographs.
+He had served as a consultant to the World Health Organization Western Pacific Office and, has regularly reviewed research grants for the Hong Kong Health and Medical Research Fund since 2014.
+Associate Professor Zhang is a visiting professor to The Education University of Hong Kong and has been an editorial board member of six peer-review journals including the American Journal of Chinese Medicine and BMC Complementary and Alternative Medicine.

-- Discipline Leader (Feb 2011 to present) of Chinese Medicine in the School of Health and Biomedical Sciences, RMIT University.
-Teaches evidence-based healthcare practice to undergraduate and postgraduate students and supervises MPhi and PhD students in the field of evidence based complementary medicine.
+- Leader (Feb 2011 ~ present) of Chinese Medicine in the School of Health and Biomedical Sciences, RMIT University.
+He teaches evidence-based healthcare practice to undergraduate and postgraduate students and supervises MPhi and PhD students in the filed of evidence-based complementary medicine.

 - Research grant support to conduct academic research since 2005 including Chief investigator on NHMRC grant (#616609) and National Institute of Complementary Medicine Research Grant: The effect of a standardised ginseng extract in patients with moderate COPD.

-- Received travel support to participate and deliver speeches at the Global University Network of Traditional Medicine Conferences.
+- Received travel and/or accommodation support to participate and deliver speeches at the Global University Network of Traditional Medicine Conferences.